fdev31/wlr-layout-ui/README.md

 ```

 This will create a "myenv" folder with the app installed.
-You will need to run the app with the full path to it.
+You will need to run the app with the full path to it (/path/to/myenv/bin/wlrlui).

 ## Usage